kernel-machine/vit4v/README.md

 - `--jobs`: Number of threads to use for processing (default: 2).

 ### Running  `train.py`

+We start the training using the generated segments.

 ```bash
 python train.py --dataset <path_to_dataset> [options]
 ```